Residential Care for Eating Disorders and Substance Use

 • Build new skills, habits and perspectives that transform the way you see yourself and help you move forward

-VIDEO: Why is an integrative treatment model essential to successfully treating patients?
+Video: Why is an integrative treatment model essential to successfully treating patients?

 Kim Dennis, MC, CEDS at SunCloud Health, discusses the vital role the integrative model (that she is pioneering at SunCloud) plays in the success of treating patients with co-occurring disorders and underlying trauma.

-Common symptoms of eating disorders and substance use
+Common symptoms of eating disorders and addiction

 At SunCloud Health, we’ve been helping people with complex, co-occurring disorders since 2016.
 Experience has shown us that integrated care — meaning a treatment plan that works with the strengths, challenges, and needs of the whole person — can open the door to lasting recovery.